-Published: 06/06/2021We are incredibly fortunate in London to have so many beautiful park, infact, we're spoilt for choice!
-These havens give us the opportunity to escape from the hustle and bustle of city life and commune with nature, take our daily exercise and top our vitamin D levels.
-Our eight historic Royal parks are all within a short distance of the city and collectively cover more than 5,000 acres of parkland.
+Published: 26/08/2022We are incredibly fortunate in London to have so many beautiful parks we're spoilt for choice!
+Our eight historic Royal parks are within a short distance of the city and collectively cover over 5,000 acres of parkland.
+These havens allow us to escape from the hustle and bustle of city life and commune with nature, take our daily exercise and top our vitamin D levels.

 Nearest train: Teddington/Hampton Wick/Hampton Court

-The second largest of the Royal Parks, Bushy Park entertains millions of people each year.
+The second-largest Royal Park, Bushy Park, entertains millions of people each year.
 Herds of deer roam around and you feel like you've been transported out of the capital into the heart of the countryside.
 Mixed in among the woodland, there are several maintained gardens, ponds, statues, and memorials.
 Get your camera out for Chestnut Avenue, designed by the highly acclaimed architect Christopher Wren to create a grand approach to Hampton Court Palace.

 Nearest tube: Green Park/Hyde Park Corner

 Set in the shadows of Buckingham Palace, Green Park is the smallest of the capital's Royal Parks.
-Triangular in shape, spread throughout the lush greenery, you'll find a host of memorials and statues.
-It’s perfect if you're looking to get up close and personal with a slice of London history and culture.
+You'll find a host of memorials and statues that are triangular in shape and spread throughout the lush greenery.
+It's perfect if you're looking to get up close and personal with a slice of London history and culture.

 Nearest tube: New Cross/North Greenwich

-An urban oasis, Greenwich Park isn't just a historical park dating back to the Roman period, it has incredible views of the River Thames to the Docklands and beyond.
-Famous for housing the Royal Observatory, home to Greenwich Mean Time, as well as London's only Planetarium, you can wander around spotting the Red and Fallow Deer that have been there since the 15th century.
+An urban oasis, Greenwich Park isn't just a historic park dating back to the Roman period; it has incredible views of the River Thames to the Docklands and beyond.
+Famous for housing the Royal Observatory, home to Greenwich Mean Time, and London's only Planetarium, you can wander around spotting the Red and Fallow Deer that have been there since the 15th century.